gianlucaperna/Retina/README.md

 print( max_min_R(series) ) --> 1
 ```
-With max_min_R we try to capture in a non linear way what is the importance of the min on the total results.
-Infact more this value is close to 1 more the minimum is close to 0. max_min_R takes values in [0.5, 1].
+max-min ratio.
+With max_min_R we try to capture the importance of the *min* on the total results, in a non-linear way.
+The closer this value is to 1, the more the minimum is close to 0. max_min_R takes values in [0.5, 1].

 ```
 def min_max_R(series):